ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab07.md

 <img src="/images/photon_lab07_2.png"/>

 Enter the following information:

 1. __EVENT HUB NAME__: "iotlab"
 2. __REGION__: Choose a region that is physically close to the location of the device that will be sending data to it.
 3. __SUBSCRIPTION__: Choose the subscription that you want to use to pay for this Event Hub
-4. __NAMESPACE NAME__: A unique name that will identify this Service Bus instance.
+4. __NAMESPACE NAME__: "iotlabs-ns"

-Once the Event Hub has been created click on the line with the name _iotlab_
+Once the Event Hub has been created click on the line with the name _iotlabs-ns_

 <img src="/images/photon_lab07_3.png"/>

 Click on the __CONFIGURE__ tab to create a shared access policy that will allow you to send messages to the event hub.
+Under _shared access policies_ add a policy named _Send_ and Select _Send_ in the _Permissions_ dropdown.

 <img src="/images/photon_lab07_4.png"/>

-The __POLICY NAME__ and the __PRIMARY KEY__ will be used later when you write code to generate the SAS token.
+The __POLICY NAME__ and the __PRIMARY KEY__ for the _Send_ policy will be used later when you write code to generate the SAS token.

 ## Writing the Code
 For this lab you will create a new file named <strong>lab07.js</strong> in the same directory as you did in the previous labs.
 There are no additional dependencies, so you don't need to make any changes to the package.json file.